 How will your home look in the future?
-Asko Foundation launches for its 50th anniversary year the new Home Revisited design competition that strives to make us understand what future homes will be like.
+Asko Foundation launched for its 50th anniversary year the Home Revisited design competition that strives to make us understand what future homes will be like.
 This international multidisciplinary competition aims at generating new commercially significant products that meet the needs of future residents.

 The Home Revisited design competition received a total of 152 entries.
 The competition, launched by the Asko Foundation to celebrate their 50th anniversary, strives to create new innovations for the home of the future.

 The competition strives to create new innovations for the home of the future.
 Many factors will impact future living developments, such as environmental questions, redefining the concept of family, multiculturalism, the aging population, and digitalisation.